jasujm/bridge/README.md

 Currently you can only do few things with the application

-- Run backend application and simple GUI
+- Run backend application and simple frontend GUI
-- All four players are controlled locally
+- Four frontends can be connected to the backend — but the addresses are currently hardcoded to localhost so no real network games
 - Duplicate scoring

 ## Installing